sedostheatre/sedos.co.uk/input/shows/2018-urinetown.md

       async src="//embedr.flickr.com/assets/client-code.js"
       charset="utf-8"></script>
     order: 2
-    title: GALLERY
+  - title: VIDEO
-  - body: >-
+    body: >-
       <iframe width="560" height="315"
       src="https://www.youtube.com/embed/iijwhhQ6PtU" frameborder="0"
       allow="accelerometer; autoplay; encrypted-media; gyroscope;
       picture-in-picture" allowfullscreen></iframe>
     order: 3
-    title: VIDEO
 ---
 <!--StartFragment-->

 **Tomorrow will not stink!**

-*Urinetown*is a hilarious send-up of greed, love, revolution (and musicals!), in a time when water is worth its weight in gold.
+*Urinetown* is a hilarious send-up of greed, love, revolution (and musicals!), in a time when water is worth its weight in gold.

 In the not so distant future, a terrible water shortage has led to a government-enforced ban on private toilets.
 The citizens must use public amenities, regulated by Urine Good Company, a single malevolent company that profits by charging admission for one of humanity's most basic needs.